The Wordpress Gutenberg editor

 How do you want to make money with your blog (if you do)?

-And if so, how?
-The main way people make money with blogs is through
+The main ways in which people make money with blogs are through

-• Selling a service (e.g. T-shirts or an hour of your consulting time)
+- Selling a service (an hour of your consulting time)

-• Getting paid to write (e.g. sponsored posts)
+- Getting paid to publish stuff (e.g. sponsored posts)

 You want to make money through advertising

-If you want to advertise, you should choose a Wordpress self-hosted site.
+This is easy.
+If you want to advertise, you should choose a WordPress self-hosted site.

 Why?
 Two reasons:

-2. With Wordpress, you are not limited to who you can advertise with.
+- With WordPress, you are not limited to who you can advertise with.
 If you choose other platforms, you are usually limited to Adsense.
-But you can make much more money from alternative networks like Mediavine.
+But with WordPress, you can make much more money from alternative networks like Mediavine or Adthrive.

 Why self-hosted?
 It's easy to do, cheaper and gives you more flexibility with plug-ins like advertising and SEO-optimizing add-ons.